-How to Complete a WP Debugging Test
+How to Complete a WP Debugging Test (WP Critical Error)

-1. Begin by enabling WP Debug mode in WordPress.
+1. Enable WP Debug mode in WordPress

 In order to enable debugging in WordPress, you will need to add a small code snippet to your wp-config.php file.
 This code will prevent error messages from appearing on-screen and instead log them to the /wp-content/debug.log.